Reviews You Can Rely On

 Shorter cable than others

 If what you seek is the wired mouse for the barest budget, you seek the Amazon Basics 3-Button mouse.
-At less than what you'll pay for the fleeting company of a fancy cup of Joe, you could enjoy the Amazon Basics mouse for years to come.
-That is if you enjoy a truly basic, no-frills, wired mouse.
+“This mouse costs less than what I pay for my fancy latte,” jokes our reviewer.
+Despite the budget price, you could enjoy the Amazon Basics mouse for years to come.
+That is, if you enjoy a truly basic, no-frills, wired mouse.
 It's a light and ambidextrous design that tracks well enough for most tasks thanks to an optical sensor rated up to 1000 counts per inch (CPI).
 The scroll wheel is surprisingly good, punching way above its price point, with low resistance and near-silent scrolling.
 The Amazon mouse's ability to track across various surfaces was lower than some but still admirable, with only highly polished and translucent surfaces stalling it out.

 We appreciate this mouse for what it is, but a product at this price point will come with some compromises.
 While our test unit was flawless, we read about some spotty quality control issues with premature scroll wheel failures.
 Apart from that, there are no real surprises, though.
 The Amazon Basics 3-Button mouse has no programmability and neither features nor requires software.
 It's a basic 3-button mouse, as the name says.
 There are the left and right click buttons and the depressible scroll wheel button, and they do whatever your OS thinks they should do, and that's all.
 The Basics mouse isn't the mouse you buy for extreme precision, programmability, or nice-to-have features, but it takes the cake if all you need is a reliable and intuitive pointer on the leading edge of cheap.
 If you're not sold on the Amazon branding, you can pick up a mouse a lot like this one for a couple more bucks in the name brand Logitech B100.